-Underwater Weighing is the most accurate method for measuring body composition.
-Underwater weighing involves submerging a person in a tank of water and having him/her expel the air out of his/her lungs.
-This method is not easy to administer and can be very expensive.
-The error of underwater weighing is 2 - 2.5 percent.
+- Underwater weighing (hydrodensitometry) involves submerging a person in a tank of water and having them expel the air out of their lungs.
+While this method is the most accurate for measuring body composition, it’s not easy to administer and can be expensive.

-Bioelectrical Impedence is a simple, non-invasive technique that uses electrical conductivity to estimate lean body mass.
-This test is dependent upon hydration status because muscle holds most of the water in the body; so, the more muscle, the better the conduction.
-The error of bioelectrical impedence is 3 - 3.5 percent.
+- Bioelectrical impedance is a simple, non-invasive technique that uses electrical conductivity to estimate lean body mass.
+This test depends on upon hydration status because muscle holds most of the water in the body, meaning the more muscle a person has, the better the conduction.

-Infrared Interactance uses a fiberoptic probe to measure subcutaneous fat and muscle at the biceps.
-The validity of this method is questionable as it is relatively new.
+- Infrared interactance uses a fiberoptic probe to measure subcutaneous fat and muscle at the biceps.
+Whether this method actually measures body composition is inconclusive as it’s relatively new.

-MRI/CT Scan creates a visual display of specific body areas, showing deep fat with the comparison to bone.
-This technique is expensive and has not been proven to be better than underwater weighing.
+- Magnetic resonance imagine (MRI), CT (computed tomography), and PET (positron emission tomography) scans create a visual display of specific body areas, showing deep fat compared to bone.
+This technique is expensive and hasn’t been proven to be more accurate than underwater weighing.

-Of the body composition measurements listed, the skinfold measurement and bioelectrical impedence are the most realistic for those who are interested in finding out body composition.
-Many gyms have staff that know how to take skinfold measurements and/or have a bioelectrical impedence apparatus to assess body composition.
+These strategies vary greatly in cost and accuracy.
+Of the measurements listed, the skinfold measurement and bioelectrical impedance are the most affordable and accessible options for those interested in determining body composition.
+In fact, many gyms have staff that are trained to take skinfold measurements and have bioelectrical impedance devices to assess body composition.